zachvalenta/jvns.ca/source/_posts/2016-10-04-exec-will-eat-your-brain.markdown

 ```

 This is a reasonable thing to think and apparently it's how it works in DOS/Windows.
 I was
 going to say that this *isn't* how it works on Linux.
 But!
 I went and looked at the docs and apparently there is a [posix_spawn](http://man7.org/linux/man-pages/man3/posix_spawn.3.html) system call that does basically this.
 Shows what I know.
-Anyway, we're not going to talk about that because I'm pretty sure nobody really uses that.
+Anyway, we're not going to talk about that.

 ### fork and exec

 `posix_spawn` on Linux is behind the scenes implemented in terms of 2 system calls called
 `fork` and `exec` (actually `execve`), which are what people usually actually use anyway.
+On OS X apparently people use `posix_spawn` and fork/exec are discouraged!
+But we'll talk about Linux.

 Every process in Linux lives in a "process tree".
 You can see that tree by running
 `pstree`.
 The root of the tree is `init`, with PID 1.
 Every process (except init) has a parent, and any process has many children.